Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Abelian surfaces

 We want to understand the group $CH^1(\A_p)\otimes \Q$.
 As $CH^1_{hom}(\A_p)\otimes \Q=0$, this is the same as the rational N\'eron-Severi group

 It is well known that the N\'eron-Severi group can be identified as the part of the endomorphism algebra, $\End_\Q(\A_p)$, fixed by the Rosati involution $\dagger$

-From Tate's theorem on the description of the endomorphism algebra \cite{tate} one knows that the algebra contains a CM field of degree $4$.
+From Tate's theorem on the description of the endomorphism algebra \cite{tate} one knows that the algebra of a simple Abelian surface contains a CM field of degree $4$.
 In particular, the endomorphism algebra contains a real quadratic field.
-On this field, the Rosati involution acts trivially so the rank of the N\'eron-Severi group is at least two.
+If the Abelian surface $\A_p$ is not simple, it contains the degenerate quadratic `field' $\Q \oplus \Q$.
+On the real quadratic field as well as $\Q \oplus \Q$, the Rosati involution acts trivially so the rank of the N\'eron-Severi group is always at least two.

 We would like to get an explicit understanding of the generators of this N\'eron-Severi group.
-To a certain extent it suffices to understand the case when the rank is $2$ as the higher rank cases - namely rank $3$ and $4$ - can be thought of as instances when one has real multiplication by $2$ or $3$ different real quadratic fields.
-The rank $5$ case does not exist and rank $6$ corresponds to supersingular reduction.
-So we will only deal with the case when the rank is $2$.
-In this case the N\'eron-Severi can be identified with elements of the real quadratic field.
-Let $\Q(\sqrt{\Delta})$ be this real quadratic field.

 The principal polarization $\LL_0$ of $A$ is represented by a genus $2$ curve $C$.
 In fact $A=J(C)$, the Jacobian of $C$.
-This curve reduces to give one of the generators of $NS(\A_p)$.
-To get an understanding of the second generator, one has to do a little more work.
+The closure of this curve in $\A$ restricted to the special fibre $\A_p$ gives one of the generators of $NS(\A_p)\otimes \Q$.
+However, it is often the case that there are cycles in the special fiber which are not the restrictions of the closure of cycles in the generic fibre.
+To get an understanding of these cycles one has to do a little more work.
 For this, we have to look at Kummer surface associated to $A$.